College Executive Group

 Henry Buller works principally in the area of non-human geographies, notably animal geographies.

 Manuela Barreto studied Work and Organizational Psychology at the University of Porto, Portugal and obtained her PhD in Social Psychology in 2000 from the Free University, Amsterdam, the Netherlands.

 I completed my PhD at the Children's Health and Exercise Research Centre at the University of Exeter investigating the determinants of aerobic fitness in children.
 After working as a Clinical Exercise Physiologist in the NHS, I re-joined the University of Exeter which allows me the on-going privilege of expanding my teaching and research interests but more importantly to work with the next generation of our students.

 Professor Nina Wedell

 Associate Dean for Research

 I am an evolutionary biologist with research interests focused on the evolutionary ecology of sex.
 I have worked extensively on various aspects of sexual selection and sexual conflict, in particular on the role of selfish genetic elements in reproductive biology.
-I am the Academic lead for the Behaviour research group.
+I am the Academic lead for the Behavioural Ecology research group.

 HR Business Partner

 The College Executive Group (CEG) meets weekly during term time and is led by Professor Dan Charman, Pro Vice Chancellor and Executive Dean of the College.
 The group consists of all Heads of Department, the Director of College Operations, Head of Finance, HR Business Partner, Associate Deans for Education, Research and Global.